 - The tenancy started on (or after) 15 January 1989.

 - The property is the tenant’s sole accommodation.

 - The landlord doesn’t live in the property.

-Under assured shorthold tenancy, there are two types of notice period which are as follows:
+Under assured shorthold tenancy, there are two types of eviction notices you can serve, which are as follows:

 Section 21 notices

-For more information on Section 21 notices, please visit our Section 21 notices page.
+For more information on section 21 notices, please visit our Section 21 page.